grantbrown/RcppCAF/README.md

 Documentation
 --------------
 Documentation is available as part of the package, and additional examples are under development.
+In the meantime, the [CAF](http://actor-framework.org/) project has excellent documentation.

 <img src="https://travis-ci.org/grantbrown/RcppCAF.svg"/>